Climate impact documentation, climate accounts and carbon footprint

 Climate documentation for use in marketing and communication

 Today, companies face an increase in demands for the reduction and documentation of their own climate impacts.
 These demands make it is necessary for the companies to be able to produce documented carbon accounts, product carbon footprints and targeted climate efforts.
 Subsequently it is important to communicate this information in a reliable way to relevant target groups.

 Many companies have an internal wish to work in a structured manner with their own climate impact and use this actively in their marketing.
-To avoid greenwashing, it is essential that the background data that is the basis of the information being communicated, is as correct as possible.
+To avoid greenwashing, it is essential that the background data that forms the basis of the climate and environmental communication is as correct as possible.

 We ensure that you can document the climate impact of your company to your customers or relevant authorities if for instance your company is subject to a legal obligation to document, for example via the Quota Law.

 Irrespective of the starting point, the first step is to calculate and document how your company effects the environment and how much greenhouse gas is emitted as a result of company activities.

 Typically, CO2 is used as a parameter for measuring climate impacts, but also other greenhouse gasses have an impact on the environment.
 Among other things, such a documentation can consist of a climate account, a carbon footprint or a verification of the CO2 emission.

 Svaneke Bryghus is Denmark's first CO2 neutral brewery

 Documentation from FORCE Technology is prepared in accordance with internationally approved standards.
 This ensures the credibility and makes it possible to target the efforts, optimise the initiatives and thus achieve the greatest effect, which makes sense economically as well as functionally.